Medically reviewed by Karen Murray, OT, CHT, CSRS - written by Stroke-rehab.com

 Caregivers can use the following techniques to help them better understand the stroke patient with impaired articulation:

-* Ask Yes/No questions rather than open ended questions when having difficuly understanding
+- Ask Yes/No questions rather than open ended questions when having difficulty understanding

 - If you can't understand what is being said, ask the patient to write the message if able